Bijan14093/SqlCRUDClass/README.md

 SqlCRUDRepository is a .net library To perform read, insert, edit and delete operations on SQL Server database tables.

+This project was developed for Microsoft SQL Server.
+You can extend this project for other databases.

 -----
 # Samples